Ilia-Ko/Audite/README.md

 * format FLAC and MP3 music file names and their metadata according to cuesheet CUE files
 * format track titles and album titles, primarily to force smart capitalization of words if required
 * update replay-gain information in FLAC and MP3 files to normalize loudness
-* convert M4A music files into FLAC
+* convert M4A music files into FLAC if any
 * scale cover images to be roughly square, 1000 px in height and 200-800 KiB in size (original larger image is preserved) and embed them directly into track files
 * maintain not only presence, but also uniqueness of track metadata and cover image
 * rename album folders according to cuesheet metadata and flatten complex albums (e.g. `Album/CD1/*`, `Album/CD2/*` $\rightarrow$ `Album/*`)